-Rocking R - Horse Ranch is the preeminent equestrian property for sale in Boulder County today.
-The property offers 86± acres, irrigated brome grass hay meadows, abundant water rights, and is conveniently located within twenty minutes of Boulder and less than five minutes from Lyons, Colorado off paved Highway 66.
-Extensive improvements punctuate this property and include three homes, a 36,400± sq. ft. indoor arena, horse barn, equipment shop, two hay sheds, multiple loafing sheds, two outdoor arenas, supplement agricultural buildings, and miles of piped fencing throughout.
-Three large, live-water irrigation waterways lined with old growth cottonwood trees traverse through the property, adding a beautiful aesthetic element.
-In an area of Colorado nationally recognized for its equestrian influence, the Rocking R - Horse Ranch is a turn-key opportunity.
+Rocking R - Horse Ranch is the preeminent equestrian property for sale in boulder county today. the property offers 91± acres, irrigated brome grass hay meadows, sufficient water rights, and is conveniently located within twenty minutes of boulder and less than five minutes from Lyons, Colorado off paved Highway 66.
+Extensive improvements punctuate this property and include three homes, a 36,400± sq. ft. indoor arena, horse barn, equipment shop, a large hay barn, multiple loafing sheds, two outdoor arenas, supplement agricultural buildings, and miles of piped fencing throughout. three large, live-water irrigation waterways lined with old growth cottonwood trees traverse through the property, adding a beautiful aesthetic element. in an area of Colorado nationally recognized for its equestrian influence, the Rocking R - Horse Ranch is a turn-key opportunity.

 Click below for an interactive and immersionary tour: